- First-time Attendees

 - Attendee Lists

 The AMS will make attendee lists available to any registered attendee.
-Attendees who do not want their name and address information included on the list must note this on their registration forms.
-A card is available at the Registration Desk to request a copy of the list.
+Attendees who do not want their name and address information included on the list must note this when registering.
+If you would like a copy of the list, please send a request to email@example.com after the meeting.
 The list will only be delivered in an electronic format and will contain name, address, and affiliation (if provided).
-No phone numbers or e?mail addresses will be provided.
+No phone numbers or email addresses will be provided.

 - Child-Care Services

-For attendees that are in need of childcare while in Atlanta, a few options are available:
+For attendees that are in need of childcare while in Phoenix, a few options are available: